 Rowing is as much a part of Cambridge culture as gowns, Cindies and last-minute essays, and similarly Magdalene Boat Club (MBC) is a central presence in the college’s sports and societies scene.
 With over 60 rowers and coxes over men’s and women’s sides, MBC is easily Magdalene’s biggest sports team.
-Don’t think that you already have to be on the road to Rio 2016 to join, though: almost all of our members had never set foot in a rowing boat before coming to Cambridge, and there is a dedicated programme for novice rowers and coxes, under the patient guidance of current club members and coaches.
+Don’t think that you already have to be on the road to Tokyo 2020 to join, though: almost all of our members had never set foot in a rowing boat before coming to Cambridge, and there is a dedicated programme for novice rowers and coxes, under the patient guidance of current club members and coaches.

 The beauty of having a large club, with several crews for both men and women, is that there are a range of levels at which to take part and compete, whether your rowing aspirations are occasional or Olympic.
 While MBC’s top men’s and women’s crews typically train up to 10 times per week, lower commitment options are of course available for those wishing to row on a more casual basis.